-With the basic state pension currently a meager £129.20 per week, setting up a pension is one of the best things you can do to secure your future.
+With the full state pension currently just £203.85 per week, setting up a pension is one of the best things you can do to secure your future.

-But what’s the most tax-efficient way to pay into it if you’re a contractor working as a limited company?
+But what’s the most tax-efficient way to pay into it if you’re working via a limited company?
 Should you make personal contributions?
 Or is it better to contribute through your limited company?

-Pension contributions as a company owner: what does the law say?
+Pension contributions as a company director: what does the law say?

 When you do business through a limited company, HMRC considers you an employee of your company.
-So if your salary exceeds the personal allowance — in 2019-20, this is £12,500 — your company has to deduct income tax via PAYE (Pay as You Go).
-And if your salary is over the lower profits limit — in 2019-20, this is £8,632 — you and your company have to pay National Insurance.
+So if your salary exceeds the personal allowance — in 2023-24, this is £12,570 — your company has to deduct income tax via PAYE (Pay as You Earn).

 More to the point, employers have to take part in automatic enrolment.